devsnippet/cookbook-ossim-agent/README.md

 default
 -------

-Install the packages required for _ossim-agent_, then download and build and install ossim-agent, this recipe leave the configuration by default.
+Install the packages required for _ossim-agent_, then download, build and install ossim-agent.
+This recipe leaves the configuration by default.

 configuration
 --------------

 Includes `recipe[ossim-agent]`.

-This recipe is used to configure `/etc/ossim/agent/config.cfg`, if you don't use it, your _ossim-agent_ will have the default config to _sever & port_, _plugins_, etc.
+This recipe is used to configure `/etc/ossim/agent/config.cfg`, if not using it the _ossim-agent_ will have the default values  to _server_, _ips_, _ports_,_plugins_, etc.

 Usage
 =====

-If you only use `recipe[ossim-agent]`, you will get one funcional _ossim-agent_ with all _configs_ by default.
-Although, we recommend to use `recipe[ossim-agent::configuration]` to manage the _plugins_ and _ossim server ip_ conenction.
+Apply `recipe[ossim-agent]` to get one funcional _ossim-agent_ with all _configs_ by default.
+Although it is recommended the use of `recipe[ossim-agent::configuration]` for managing the _plugins_ and _ossim server ip_ conenction.

 See __Example__